Six Figures Under

 The cotton blanket is then covered by another blanket.
 I use a wool blanket on my bed but my son prefers fleece.
 Wool is heavier than fleece and I like the weight.
 Either way, this next layer is trapping the warm air in the pockets created by the cotton blanket.

-The final layer is a down comforter, which has lots of air pockets created by the feathers.
+The final layer is a down comforter.
+A down comforter has lots of air pockets created by the feathers.

 Using this sandwich layering technique to create air pockets, we stay toasty warm all night long.
 The only hard part is if I need to get up in the middle of the night to pee!